West coast artist, Cassandra Kendall, specializes in surrealistic equine portraits, and figurative oil paintings.

-Currently working out of her private studio in San Diego, California, Cassandra is focused on creating large-scale paintings and photographic art prints.
-These works of art embody nature, as well as theatrical wilderness concepts.
+Kendall works out of her private studio in San Diego, California, and is focused on creating inventory of large-scale oil paintings and archival prints for gallery representation and private collectors.
+Her works of art embody nature, as well as theatrical wilderness concepts, combined with mosaic design elements.

-Cassandra's experience with nature photography also enabled her to become a photojournalistic style wedding photographer.
-For 30 years, Kendall embraced the art of portraiture and significance of capturing evocative mementos.
+Cassandra's experience with nature photography further enabled her to become a photojournalistic style wedding and commercial photographer.
+During this era, Kendall embraced the art of portraiture and significance of capturing evocative mementos.
 For instance, that fleeting moment, at first glance, when the groom see's his beautiful bride in her wedding gown.
 Or, the heartfelt impact of a passionate kiss, when husband and wife celebrate the words I do.

-In return, these lifetime events were about observing and learning from each experience.
-Essentially, they are the emotive force behind Kendall's artistic decisions and why she became an artist in the first place.
+In return, these special events were about observing and learning from each experience.
+Essentially, they are the emotive force behind Kendall's artistic decisions and why she became an oil painter.
+Since 2018, Cassandra has been honing her skills as an oil painter.
+Although, Kendall is no longer doing commercial photography, she does use digital photography to aid in the production of her creative, two-dimensional contemporary paintings and fine art prints.

 "Everything you can imagine is real" ~ Pablo Picasso